Thoughtful, engaging and

 age-appropriate screen time.

-At the same time as we started building our set and planning our content strategy, I was also prepping for planned open-heart surgery.
+At the same time as we started building our set and planning our content strategy, we were also prepping for my (B's) planned open-heart surgery.
 I was born with a condition known as Tetralogy of Fallot.
 I had my first open-heart surgery when I was a baby and I always knew that I would eventually need a second surgery later in life.

 TO BE ALIVE!

-We were shocked at how much abstract, unemotional, non-human, and in some cases, violent content was out there.
-The content felt non-engaging.
-There was no use of empathy or encouragement.
-Other content was just too fast, too big and too loud.
-There was no time for my son to take in and process what he was watching.
-So, I said to myself that I can try to make something better.
-I needed to make content that is age-appropriate and meets our kids where they are at in their development.
+We initially were shocked at how much abstract, unemotional and non-human content was out there.
+The content felt non-engaging and there was no use of empathy or encouragement.
+Other content was just too fast and too loud.
+There was no time for our son to take in and process what he was watching.
+So we said, let's try and make content that is age-appropriate and meets our kids where they are at in their development.

-The original concept for the show was inspired by my son’s bedtime routine.
+The original concept for the show was inspired by our son’s bedtime routine.
 One night, after reading a few books, we started telling our own stories about a bear that lived in the forest.
-My son, at the age of two, named the bear “MAYTA.”
-I learned how to handcraft a puppet by watching YouTube videos and then built a set in our garage.
+Our son, at the age of two, named the bear “MAYTA.”
+We learned how to handcraft a puppet by watching YouTube videos and then built a set in our garage.
 We even constructed a choo choo train we call The Idea Train.
 You can see how we made everything on our Instagram feed at instagram.com/maytathebrownbear or on our Facebook page at facebook.com/maytathebrownbear.

 After putting our son to bed, I found myself working late nights at an accelerated pace to get the set and the puppet built.
 I then rushed to film and edit 13 episodes.
-I realized, with the help of my wife - in the thick of it all – that I was unconsciously trying to get these videos done so that if I didn’t wake up I would have something to leave behind for my then 2-year-old son.
-Late one night, she came out to our garage and said, “Why are you pushing yourself so hard to get these videos done?”
-I cried.
-It was never my intention to make the show for this reason – the show started out as a mindful, safe alternative for screen time - a void, I thought we as parents, needed to fill - but clearly the show had become something so much more for me.
+I eventually realized, with the help of Amanda that I was unconsciously trying to get these videos done so that if I didn’t wake up I would have something to leave behind for our then 2-year-old son.
+It was never my intention to make the show for this reason – the show started out as a mindful, safe alternative for screen time - but clearly the show had become something so much more for me and for us as a family.
 I was determined to finish Season 1 of MAYTA The Brown Bear for my son.

-Every decision - from the bear to the soft colors to the way I speak - is pulled from research and various parenting techniques.
-Our goal, as parents, is to create content that is gentle, kind and engaging; content that encourages our son to think, imagine, and participate.
+Every decision - from the bear to the soft colors to the way B speaks - is pulled from research and various parenting techniques.
+Our goal, as parents, is to create content that is gentle, kind and engaging; content that encourages kids to imagine participate and be creative.
 We believe in being consistent.
 We use repetition, the power of silence, dance, and human interaction in every episode.
 We slow things down a bit, so that our little viewers can imagine and expand our adventures in their own minds.

 The show’s feedback has been so heart-warming and extremely positive.
-We have received notes from moms and dads from all over the country telling us how the show has had such a positive impact on their kids’ lives - how their kids actually stop, listen, engage, dance and laugh.
+We have received notes from moms and dads from all over the world telling us how the show has had such a positive impact on their kids’ lives.
 From the first thank you video we received from twin sisters, aged two, singing our theme song, to our first MAYTA fan art from a seven-year-old, it’s these types of things that keep us going.
 As a family, we feel we have created something that is making a real impact.
 As creators and more importantly as parents, it’s a very big deal to us.

 Our goal is to try and get the show in front of as many people as possible.
 We have categorized our content into Baby Learning Videos and Toddler Learning Videos on our channel's main page.
 We’d love for you to watch the show, give us your feedback and support our free early learning educational videos by subscribing on YouTube.